 – Seems really weird to me that Ash and Misty are considering battling Charmander to capture it when they are already well aware that it’s weak and/or sick/injured.
 That’s like seeing a weak deer in the forest, wondering how to get it to a vet and then thinking it’d be a good idea to sic a coyote on it to make it easier.

 Wouldn’t it make more sense to try and get the local Nurse Joy out to treat it?
 Or maybe try to find an Officer Jenny to help get to a Pokemon Center considering these types of things seem to be somewhat under her job description?
-They have several options available to them but they just decide that since Charmander’s being so difficult that they’ll just leave it there.
+They have several options available to them, but they just decide that, since Charmander’s being so difficult, that they’ll just leave it there.

 – Misty: “I think this Charmander has an attitude problem.”
 Wha….no way.
 There is no way that they actually foreshadowed Charmeleon and Charizard’s behavior problems this early….No way….right?
 Hm.

 – Brock: “Hey Ash, why don’t you try to figure out what Pikachu’s trying to say?”
-Hey Brock, he was totally already doing that, pay attention.
+Hey Brock, he was totally already doing that.
+Pay attention.

 – While I love Maddie Blaustein’s portrayal of Meowth, she is just so awkward as Damian.
-And I really don’t know why he was made to be Australian either.
+And I don’t know why he was made to be Australian either.

 – I know that Damian is a totally over-exaggerated antagonist, but I really do hate this guy.
 If you really want to piss me off as quickly as possible, animal (or in this case, Pokemon) abuse will do the trick.
 Laughing about animal abuse will make a few veins in my face pop up to say ‘hi’.
-Laughing about the possibility that the animal is dead (which they actually do here, holy crap) is white hot flash of rage.
+Laughing about the possibility that the animal is dead (which they actually do here, holy crap) is an instant white hot flash of rage.

-– Not only all that, but he pronounces Charmander as ‘Charminder’, and that bugs me a lot more than it should.
+– Not only all that, but he pronounces Charmander as ‘Charminder,’ and that bugs me a lot more than it should.

 – Ah, the 90’s, when ‘nerd’ was a valid random insult.
 Nowadays you have to go on the Internet and find a poorly prepared troll to get that insult thrown at you.

 – I honestly don’t know why Brock and the others are trying to demand that Damian take Charmander back.
-I mean, it’s quite obvious that this guy is a complete asshole who likely abuses what Pokemon he actually keeps, if his laughter at abandonment and possible death by neglect are any indication.
+It’s quite obvious that this guy is a complete asshole who likely abuses what Pokemon he actually keeps, if his laughter at abandonment and possible death by neglect are any indication.
 Why would they want Charmander to go back with him?
 He abandoned him.
 Just go back and get him.
 I know Charmander’s super loyal and wants to stay on that rock no matter what, but if it’s a matter of life and death, just go and grab him.

 – Speaking of which, how do wild Charmander deal with nearly dying at every rain shower?